Pediatric Asthma Care and Remote Patient Monitoring – New Research Insights

 More than 22 million U.S. adults and 4.5 million children live with asthma.
 Asthma inflames and narrows airways, affecting how air reaches the lungs.
-Pediatric asthma care often requires close monitoring outside traditional clinical settings.
+Recurrent wheezing is a common symptom of pediatric asthma, which can be difficult to manage.
+This condition has historically required frequent office visits.
+Today, remote patient monitoring (RPM) is helping patients manage their asthma with fewer office visits.

 Remote Patient Monitoring for Pediatric Asthma Care

-The following section discusses the review and describes telemonitoring technologies such as wearable sensors, smart inhalers, and peak flow meters which can be used in asthma care outside of clinical settings.
+The following section discusses the different technologies available such as wearable sensors, smart inhalers, and peak flow meters which can be used in asthma care outside of clinical settings.

 Improving Technology for Pediatric Asthma Care